Read all about my open casting call for Home Cooks a.k.a Food Network’s show America’s Best Cook!

 I spent last weekend visiting my sister in Brooklyn for what was mostly a girls’ weekend.

 The weather couldn’t have been more perfect—in the 60s during the day, and a little chillier at night—with lots of beautiful fall leaves lining the Brownstone flanked streets of Park Slope.

 We spent lots of time walking her dog, but also doing the usual foodie things: devouring New York pizza slices, enjoying brunchy breakfasts, and noshing on eclectic chocolates.

-And I also volunteered at Battery Urban Farm’s Harvest Festival, where my sister’s the lead farmer and they grow some amazing produce!
-I mean, check out these fabulous tomatoes, harvested last Saturday morning before the festival started – they look like they’ve been painted!
+I also volunteered at The Battery’s Harvest Festival where my sister works and they grow some amazing produce!
+I mean, check out these fabulous tomatoes, harvested last Saturday morning before the festival started—they look like they’ve been painted!

 So, I bought my bus ticket to New York and told my sister I’d be visiting.

 Back in September, I submitted a fourteen-page application to the casting producers.
 Four of those pages were hand-written.
 As in, WRITTEN BY HAND.

 It’s a miracle I didn’t end up with a claw hand; it’s been a really, really long time since I’ve written anything by hand longer than a check or a Post-it.
 I did, however, survive.
 (First world problems.)

 I also had to submit five signature recipes along with five photos of those recipes, and turn it all around in two days.
 This is where I said to myself, “Thank GOD I’m a food blogger.”

 Because, can you imagine??